subquery/documentation/docs/quickstart/quickstart_chains/cosmos-sei.md

 ## Goals

-The goal of this quick start guide is to index all eth-usd prices provided to the Levana Dex protocol by the Pyth price oracle.
+The goal of this quick start guide is to index all ETH-USD exchange rates provided to [Levana’s Sei DEX protocol](https://blog.levana.finance/levana-perpetual-swap-beta-now-live-on-sei-networks-testnet-a-new-era-for-decentralized-crypto-fc0930ea4b9) by the Pyth price oracle

 ::: info
 Sei Network is a chain based on the Cosmos SDK.
 Therefore you can index chain data via the standard Cosmos RPC interface.

 Before we begin, make sure that you have initialised your project using the provided steps in the **[Start Here](../quickstart.md)** section.
 You must complete the suggested [4 steps](https://github.com/subquery/cosmos-subql-starter#readme) for Cosmos users.
 :::